Close

 Earthquake damage to the City Hall in San Francisco, [s.d.]

-San Francisco earthquake damage, showing the ruins of City Hall, 1906
+San Francisco earthquake damage, showing the ruins of the west entrance to City Hall, 1906

 Similar tones